acatl (MH483r)

 Stephanie Wood

-As the contextualizing image shows, this reed is a day sign in a calendrical name that was drawn from the tonalpohualli, 260-day divinatory calendar.
-Apparently, it was a good day upon which to be born: "They said the good days were Reed, Monkey, Crocodile, Eagle, House" (central Mexico, sixteenth century).
-See: Fr.
+Acatl could be either a day sign of the tonalpohualli (divinatory calendar of days) or a year sign in the xiuhpohualli (year-count calendar).
+This particular reed is a day sign and a propitious one upon which to be born: "They said the good days were Reed, Monkey, Crocodile, Eagle, House" (central Mexico, sixteenth century).
+[See: Fr.
 Bernardino de Sahagún, Florentine Codex: General History of the Things of New Spain; Book 6 -- Rhetoric and Moral Philosophy, No. 14, Part 7, eds. and transl.
-Arthur J. O. Anderson and Charles E. Dibble (Santa Fe and Salt Lake City: School of American Research and the University of Utah, 1961), 129.
+Arthur J. O. Anderson and Charles E. Dibble (Santa Fe and Salt Lake City: School of American Research and the University of Utah, 1961), 129.]

 Stephanie Wood